pljhll/pljhll/README.md

-- 👋 Hi, I’m @paul-kuihi
+- 👋 Hi, I’m @plhll
-- 👀 I’m interested in Geese
+- 👀 I’m interested in Full-Stack applications, mostly written in Typescript and Node.
-- 🌱 I’m currently learning Business
+- 🌱 I’m currently helping small businesses with Kuihi and bigger businesses with Shard Tech Software.
 - 💞️ I’m passionate about Building Great Teams
-- 📫 How to reach me paul@kuihi.io
+- 📫 How to reach me paul@kuihi.io / paul@shard.tech

 <!---
 paul-kuihi/paul-kuihi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.